AlexandreFenyo/net-monitor/README.md

 - the lifetime associated to a data set maintained in the server: this value defines the duration before data are discarded from the data set (remember that a data set may contain one data older than the life time of the set).

-  Here is the lifecycle of this lifetime:
+  Here is the lifecycle of the data set lifetime:

   - the data set lifetime initial value is set when the data set is created: